kendayao/Memo/README.md

 ## Usage

 The deployed application link will take you to the homepage.
-From the homepage, you can type in your to do list item in the input field.
-Click on add to add the item to your list.
-Click on any to-do-list item to delete it from the list.
+From the homepage, you can type in the title of the notes and the content of the notes in the input field.
+Click on the plus sign to add the note to your list.
+Click on the garbage can icon to delete the note from your list.

 ## License